- What OS is used in antsle?

 - Can I use antsle as a newbie?
 Or do I need to be a Linux command line expert?

 - We're proud that antsle supports running any OS inside the antlets - including Windows and FreeBSD.
-We're also proud that our GUI antman™ makes things really easy.
-That said, please note that antman is still in its early days, and not all functions you might think of are supported in antman yet.
+We're also proud that our GUI antMan™ makes things really easy.
+That said, please note that antMan is still in its early days, and not all functions you might think of are supported in antMan yet.
 It definitely helps to have some basic understanding of the Linux command line to get the most out of your antsle.
 We're working our tails off to integrate more and more functions and features into the GUI, and new versions are constantly being released.
-At the same time, our support (email@example.com) is always there for you to help you achieve any of your objectives.
+At the same time, our support ([email protected]) is always there for you to help you achieve any of your objectives.

 - How does the antsle stay cool?
+How hot does the antsle get?

 - Do I need a static IP?